Table of Contents Show

 What is an HDFC Affordable Housing Co-op?What is an HDFC Affordable Housing Co-op?

-You can find housing Fund Development Corporation (HDFC) buildings all across the city.
-The first of them went up a few decades ago when tenants in buildings with derelict landlords were allowed to form cooperatives and take over their buildings.
-Since those early days, prices have steadily risen, but HDFC’s can be on the market for a few hundred thousand dollars apiece.
+You can find housing Fund Development Corporation (HDFC) buildings across the city.
+The first went up a few decades ago when tenants in buildings with derelict landlords were allowed to form cooperatives and take over their buildings.
+Since those early days, prices have steadily risen, but HDFCs can be on the market for a few hundred thousand dollars.

 They function much like typical co-ops but have a different financial structure.
 Through tax breaks and state subsidies, they can keep operating and, hence, maintenance costs at a minimum.
 In addition, these tax breaks mean that they only pay about a third of the taxes they would otherwise.

 What’s the catch?What’s the catch?

+They are more geared for families in the long haul rather than speculators.
 As with most good things, there is a catch.
-Buyers must meet strict income caps, tied either to their area median income (AMI) or a formula based on the unit’s maintenance fees and utilities.
+Buyers must meet strict income caps tied to their area median income (AMI) or a formula based on the unit’s maintenance fees and utilities.
 Also, they come with significant flip taxes when you want to sell.
 The exact amount varies from one building to another but usually hovers around 70/30.
-Meaning you’ll be forgoing 30% of your profits on a sale.
-They are more geared for families in for the long haul rather than speculators.
+This means you’ll be forgoing 30% of your profits on a sale.

-Most buyers’ problem is how to come up with the large down payment while still earning less than the building’s income cap.
+Most buyers’ problem is how to come up with the down payment while still earning less than the building’s income cap.
 Because of this, HDFC units are favored towards those with low(ish) incomes but significant assets.
 Those with a trust fund, an inheritance, or young buyers whose parents are helping them out will be best positioned to scoop one up.

 So how can I buy one?So how can I buy one?